 In 2005, a study from Germany pointed out that in the European seed markets 74% of cauliflower varieties were hybrids, of carrots 80%, of calabrese 85%, of spinach 87%, of tomato 89%, of salad cucumbers 92%.

-In 2011 these figures will undoubtedly be higher.
+These figures need updating but for sure In 2021 these figures will undoubtedly be higher.

 Clearly, during the last decades our most important open pollinated vegetable species have been turned into F1’s and with the trend increasing.